redbrick/docs-old/docs/procedures/ssl.md

 #### Generating a CSR

 **NOTE**: You most likely do not need to do this!
-These instructions exist in the event the key and csr are lost.
+These instructions exist in the event the key and CSR are lost.

 - Start generating a CSR with this command: